 - 1 cup plus 2 tablespoons bottled lemon juice

 - 1. In a Dutch oven, bring 8 cups water to a boil.
 Using a slotted spoon, place tomatoes, one at a time, in boiling water for 30-60 seconds.
-Remove each tomato and immediately plunge in ice water.
-Peel and quarter tomatoes.
+Remove each tomato and immediately plunge into ice water.
+Peel and quarter tomatoes; place in a stockpot.

-- 4. Add 2 tablespoons lemon juice to each of nine hot 1-qt. jars.
+- 3. Add 2 tablespoons lemon juice to each of nine hot 1-qt. jars.
 Ladle hot mixture into jars, leaving 1/2-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 40 minutes in a boiling-water canner.
-Yield: 9 quarts.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 Reviews for Homemade Canned Spaghetti Sauce